BazaarDog/bazaar-dog-search/README.md

 `./manage.py crawl`

+Update online nodes:

+The this command pings up-to 200 nodes marked as online in the database and a similar number of nodes marked as offline to see if their status has changed.

+`./manage.py online`

+# Testing

+### Caching test data

+    ./manage.py dumpdata ob --format=json --indent=4 > ob/fixtures/`date +%Y%m%d`.json

+# Plan
-Future plans are dependent on PubSub (ipfs) features coming online in 2018.
+Future plans are dependent on gossipsub (ipfs) features coming online, and openbazaard migrating off a fork of go-ipfs.